choudhary805/-Java-Plus-DSA/README.md

   i =1 and it will check (i<target) then i++;
   so aftter i=6 till inifinite we are going to receive false in all condtitions (f).
 When answer is not present in array we need to perform some calculation to get the answer

+# HashMap
+1. In map when we put custom key then we nedd to override 2 method. "hashcode" and "equal"